ericyoondotcom/DiscordPlaylistSaver/README.md

 # DiscordPlaylistSaver
-Sned song link, save to Youtube + Spotify playlists
+Sned song link, save to Youtube Music + Spotify playlists

 ## Get Started
+### Config file
-1. Make a copy of `config.template.js` to `config.js`.
+- Make a copy of `config.template.js` to `config.js`.

+### Discord bot
+- Create a new app from the Discord Developers portal.
+Copy the token.
-2. Paste your Discord Bot's token into the `DISCORD_TOKEN` field.
+- Paste your Discord Bot's token into the `DISCORD_TOKEN` field.

-3. Copy the ID of the channel you want messages sent to, and paste in `LOGGING_CHANNEL`.
-4. You do not have to touch `REDIRECT_URL` since users are instructed to directly paste the link into Discord.
+### Spotify
-5. Sign up for a Spotify Developer account, create a new project, and paste the relevant values into `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET`.
-You will have to add whatever link is in `REDIRECT_URL` as an authorized redirect URI in the Spotify console.
+- Sign up for a Spotify Developer account, create a new project, and paste the relevant values into `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET`.
+- Add `https://authconnect-djs.web.app/redir.html` as an authorized redirect URI in your Spotify project.

+### Firebase
+- Create a Firebase project and create an admin service account.
+- Download the admin service account credentials into a file named `firebase-admin-key.json`.
+- Copy the database URL and paste it into `FIREBASE_DATABASE_URL`.

+### Google Cloud
-6. Create a new Google Cloud project, configure the OAuth consent screen, and create a new OAuth Client ID credential [here](https://console.cloud.google.com/apis/credentials).
-Make sure to add `REDIRECT_URL` as an authorized URI.
-Fill out `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`.
+- Create a new Google Cloud project, configure the OAuth consent screen, and create a new OAuth Client ID credential [here](https://console.cloud.google.com/apis/credentials).
+- Add `https://authconnect-djs.web.app/redir.html` as an authorized redirect URI in your Google Cloud credential.
 7. Remember to enable the Youtube Data API from the Google Cloud API Library page!

+### Putting it all together
-8. Create a Spotify playlist and a Youtube playlist, and copy their IDs (you can get them as portions of the shareable URLs); paste them into the relevant fields
+- Create a Spotify playlist and a Youtube Music playlist, and copy their IDs (you can get them as portions of the shareable URLs); paste them into the relevant fields
-9. When you first run your bot, it will ask you to click on two links.
-Follow instructions by copying the resulting link after you complete Spotify and Youtube auth flows.
-    - Note: Youtube auth only seems to work the first time, e.g. if you run the auth flow again after you have already authorized the app, it will not work.
-If you need to relink, go to myaccount.google.com, revoke your app's access, and relink.
+- Run the bot using `npm start`
+- Invite the bot to your server using the link provided by the Discord Developers portal.
+- The bot will instruct you to run the `login` command, and two auth URLs will be sent to your DMs.
+Open both links in the browser to link your account.
+- Now, when you send a song link to any channel in the server, it will add the song to both Youtube Music and Spotify playlists!~
+- You can include `!ignore` in your message to prevent the bot from adding the song to the playlists.